sz2404/PUI2018_sz2404/HW7/README.md

 # Reference:
 1. Citibike notebook instructions delived by Chris Prince in class.
 I referred to some of his commands.
 2. Some technical issues I referred to links from Stackflow.
+I have referenced those links throughout my notebook.